agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 In our scenarios, system nodes typically represent computers, routers, sensors, and communication devices, while the clients would typically be firefighters using these devices and other persons involved in disaster response efforts.
-The components of the system collectively accomplish goals such as navigating safely in close proximity, delivering resources to remote locations, and suppressing fires.
+The components of the system coordinate to solve such tasks as navigating safely in close proximity, delivering resources to remote locations, suppressing fires, or measuring environmental conditions.

 A fundamental goal for distributed computing systems is to "[appear] to the users of the system as a single coherent computer"